-- 1. To commission an independent peer review of the noise impacts and, if required, a noise assessment and assessment of proposed mitigation measures on residents of Redland City from the development proposed under application GCCC Reference MCU201401403 at 69 & 109 Loves Road, Alberton, Gold Coast City, Lots 23 & 25 on W3113; - 2.
-That the Chief Executive Officer is delegated power under s.257(1)(b) of the Local Government Act 2009 to make a submission on behalf of Council to Gold Coast City Council during the public notification period under the Sustainable Planning Act 2009, based upon the independent peer review; - 3.
-That the Mayor write to the Mayor of Logan City requesting an opportunity to partner in the peer review and a joint submission to the City of Gold Coast; and - 4.
-That the Mayor write to the Mayor of the Gold Coast articulating the concerns of residents and peer review concerns.
+- 1. To commission an independent peer review of the noise impacts and assessment of proposed mitigation measures on residents of Redland City from the development proposed under application GCCC Reference MCU201401403 at 69 & 109 Loves Road, Alberton, Gold Coast City, Lots 23 & 25 on W3113; and - 2.
+That the Chief Executive Officer is delegated power under s.257(1)(b) of the Local Government Act 2009 to make a submission on behalf of Council to Gold Coast City Council during the public notification period under the Sustainable Planning Act 2009, based upon the independent peer review.